 The University of North Dakota School of Law required a non-refundable acceptance deposit to reserve a place in the entering class.
-Admitted students who register will have the amount of the deposit, currently $100, returned to them upon full payment of fees.
+Admitted students who register will have the amount of the deposit, currently $300, returned to them upon full payment of fees.
 The School follows Law School Admission Council guidelines by not requiring this deposit prior to April 1.

 Students transferring into the UND School of Law will be given a class rank based on their cumulative GPA earned after completing one semester as a full-time student at the UND School of Law, and each semester thereafter.
 Cumulative GPA calculation will include all credits accepted from the transfer institution and all credits earned at the University of North Dakota School of Law and will be based on a 4.0 grading scale.